 by Ken Nash

 It’s possible to read Life Raft as a continuation of The Brain Harvest, Nash’s first story collection.
 The major themes of sundry infatuations, family relations, and the power of art to sustain us remain.
 But there is something new happening below the surface, lingering beneath each story.
-Something darker and more threatening than anything in The Brain Harvest.
+Something darker and more threatening than anything before.
 Yet, like with that first story collection, Life Raft remains determined to reveal that art and imagination are perhaps the only way to safely traverse such dark waters.

 “Life Raft”, the title story of Nash’s new collection, makes this creative strategy nearly explicit.
 Nine passengers are apparently lost at sea aboard a small, inflatable raft.
 They have been drifting for an inexplicably long period of time.
 How can they survive like this?
 Why is it taking so long to be rescued?
 There is more than a whiff of Waiting for Godot here.
 And, as with Beckett, the subtle, dry humour neither causes nor saves us from complete despair.

 “In these deft, quirky, darkly hilarious stories, the mundane realities of vacations, conferences, and dive bars, of delayed flights and broken furnaces, are intruded on at every turn by the surreal and absurd.
 Ken Nash’s narrators wander and wonder, befuddled but hopeful observers of secret worlds whose rituals they’re not entirely privy to, worlds in which nothing can be taken for granted.
 An aspiring milliner goes to visit a five-headed demon, with unexpected results; a rebellious artist whose medium is the weather runs afoul of the authorities; a man may or may not have encountered his own reincarnated self.
-In exuberant, precise prose suffused with dream logic and brilliant, luminous flashes of wonder, these stories revel in the sinister and delightful, taking the reader to a place not easily forgotten.”—Holly Tavel, author of Weather in Fritz Bemelmans Park
+In exuberant, precise prose suffused with dream logic and brilliant, luminous flashes of wonder, these stories revel in the sinister and delightful, taking the reader to a place not easily forgotten.”—Holly Tavel, author of The Weather in Fritz Bemelmans Park

 “In Ken Nash’s brilliant and delightful new story collection, the world does not merely stand on end, it tumbles over again and again.
 Here is a world that is at once familiar and recognizable, and yet also strange and bizarre enough for the unexpected and magical to happen.
 A master of the casually surreal encounter (wherein the very weird is presented as the most normal thing in the world), Nash’s stories brim with wit and charm.
 His warm and effortlessly humorous prose recalls Calvino and Atwood — writers whose keen eyes for social foibles expose not just the world we live in, but the world we are sleepwalking ever closer to.
 In each of these brief vignettes, Nash skewers reality – and the myths we use to console ourselves – with the precision of a well-aimed dagger.”—Joshua Mensch, author of Because